Dark Fermions in Fluctuating Valence Insulators: Introduction

-A truly remarkable discovery of the past decade is the magneto-oscillations periodic in $1/H$ characteristic of a Fermi-surface in fluctuating mixed-valence insulators SmB$_6$ and YbB$_{12}$ \cite{Sebastian2015SmB6, Li2018YbB12, Sebastian2018YbB12, SebastianSmB62020}.
-Recent measurements \cite{Singleton2022} show that the change of the amplitude of the oscillations with temperature follows the Lifshitz-Kosevich formula which relies only on having degenerate excitations with a Fermi-distribution.
-The fermion mass found in such measurements and the size of the Fermi-surface from the period of oscillations, using the Onsager flux quantization condition, gives the coefficient of the linear in temperature specific heat (and associated thermal conductivity) in quantitative agreement with measurements \cite{Sato2019} as for metals.
-ARPES \cite{YbB12_2015_HybGap} and neutron scattering \cite{YbB12Neutrons2007} measurements show single-particle and particle-hole excitations with gaps consistent with the insulating gap deduced from the resistivity.
-There are other rather unique features of the recent results \cite{Singleton2021, Singleton_aps_2023}, which will be addressed below.
+A truly remarkable discovery of the past decade are the magneto-oscillations periodic in $1/H$ characteristic of a Fermi-surface in fluctuating mixed-valence insulators SmB$_6$ and YbB$_{12}$ \cite{Sebastian2015SmB6, Li2018YbB12, Sebastian2018YbB12, SebastianSmB62020}.
+Recent measurements \cite{Singleton2022} show that the change of the amplitude of the oscillations with temperature follows the Lifshitz-Kosevich formula which relies only on having excitations with a Fermi-distribution.
+The fermion mass found in such measurements and the size of the Fermi-surface from the period of oscillations, using the Onsager flux quantization condition, gives the coefficient of the linear in temperature specific heat (and associated thermal conductivity) in good agreement with measurements \cite{Sato2019} as for metals.
+On the other hand dc resistivity, optical conductivity \cite{Optics_Armitage_2017} and neutron scattering \cite{YbB12Neutrons2007} \cite{Optics_Armitage_2017} show that the density of particle-hole excitations is $0$ at low frequencies and temperatures.
+There are other rather unique features of the recent results \cite{Singleton2021, Singleton_aps_2023, RevAllen2020}, which will be addressed below.
 Older experiments are reviewed in \cite{V_RMP_MV, Riseborough2000}.